2021 Mongolian presidential election: Resignation of Khurelsukh

-In April 2021, president Khaltmaagiin Battulga issued an emergency directive to disband the MPP "in order to safeguard the sovereignty and democracy of the country" after the MPP passed amendments to the constitution.
-The constitutional amendments, which took effect in May 2020, limited one's presidency to one term, making Battulga ineligible to re-run in the 2021 presidential election.
+On 16 April 2021, the Constitutional Court officially countered president Battulga's claims that he should be able to run for a second term.
+Two days later, Battulga issued an emergency decree to disband the MPP "in order to safeguard the sovereignty and democracy of the country" after the MPP passed amendments to the constitution.
+The constitutional amendments, which took effect in May 2020, stipulated that the Mongolian president could hold office only for a single term of six years, making Battulga ineligible to re-run in the 2021 presidential election.
+The State Great Khural did not accept his decree.